 NACUBO Business Officer magazine article Five Telling Measures

-Contact email@example.com or 202-861-2571 if you need a hard copy of the survey, interested in sponsoring this survey, or have any questions regarding the survey.
+Contact email@example.com or 202-861-2571 if you need a hard copy of the survey, interested in sponsoring this survey, or have any questions.

 2017-18 Survey Results

 Similar participation from previous years.
 Despite different campus participation, similar results.

 More differential medians noted between high and very high research institutions; likely reflecting intensity of high research.